-Franco Orr and his wife Nicole Huen were accused of bringing live-in nanny Leticia Sarmiento to Canada illegally in 2008 and forcing her to work in domestic servitude for several years until she called the police in June 2010.
+Franco Orr and his wife Nicole Huen were accused of bringing a live-in nanny, who, by court order, can only be identified by her initials, L.S., to Canada illegally in 2008 and forcing her to work in domestic servitude for several years until she called the police in June 2010.

 In B.C.
 Supreme Court Wednesday, Orr was found guilty on all charges, including human trafficking, after two and a half days of deliberations by the jury.
 His wife was found not guilty on all charges.